 With all of these drugs, side effects tend to occur only when the medication is active in the body.
 Very rare or serious side effects of ADHD medications may include heart problems in children with pre-existing heart defects.
 The FDA recommends that parents work with doctors to ensure their child has a thorough medical exam and health history review before taking ADHD medications.

 If you decide to have your child take ADHD medication, be prepared for some trial and error.
 It can take time to find the right medication or the right dosage.
-Be sure to watch your child and listen to what he says about how he feels on the medication.
+Be sure to watch your child.
+Pay attention to what your child says about how he or she feels when taking the medication.
 Stay in close touch with your child’s doctor and other clinicians to find the best solution for your child.